prasannadeviramesh/prasannadeviramesh/README.md

 ## 👩‍💻 About Me

-🎓 I'm a final year Computer Science Engineering student passionate about building full-stack web applications.
+🎓 I'm a Computer Science Engineering graduate passionate about building full-stack web applications.

-💻 Currently diving deeper into **Java**, **web technologies**, and **databases**.
+💻 Currently diving deeper into Java, web technologies, and databases.

-🌱 I’m also learning **Data Structures in Java** to strengthen my problem-solving and coding skills.
+🌱 I'm also learning Data Structures in Java to strengthen my problem-solving and coding skills.
-🚀 On a journey to become a proficient developer — one line of code at a time.

 ## 📫 How to reach me